GSA/touchpoints/README.md

 To run tests (TBD -- this currently does not work with selenium web driver)
 1. docker-compose run webapp rspec

+## Code linting
+- Run the script `./rubocop_autocorrect.sh` to fix standardize layout, style, and code using Rubocop
+- copy the file ./pre-commit to your .git/hooks/ folder within the project to ensure changed files adhere to project standards, prior to commit.
+- to get a commit through without running that pre-commit hook, use the --no-verify option

 ## License

 See [LICENSE](LICENSE.md)